Food Photography Questions To Ask Before Estimating A Photo Shoot

 Have you ever been asked what you charge for food photography services before getting any details about the project?
 This happens to me all the time.
 But, I never talk money before getting more information about the photography project.
 In order to provide a fair estimate, I recommend asking these photography questions first.

-This post may contain affiliate links.
+This post contains affiliate links.
 Read the affiliate disclosure.

 How To Estimate A Food Shoot